xchem/fragalysis-api/README.md

 ## Installation

 ### Not recommended: pip
-To install with pip, you will need to install both pymol and rdkit seperatley, as these don't exist as pip packages.
+To install with pip, you will need to install both pymol and rdkit separately, as these don't exist as pip packages.

 To install fragalysis-api with pip:
 ```